unwild/k6-demo/readme.md

 > You can check that the API posts count with a GET to http://localhost:7777/count To reset the counter, send a DELETE to http://localhost:7777 or restart the API.

+## Stages

+Now we will look at stages.
+It's a way to spawn virtual users in, you guessed it, stages.

+`  stages: [
+    { duration: '1m30s', target: 150 },
+    { duration: '10s', target: 0 }
+  ],`

+This code will ramp up vus from 0 to 150 in 1m30, and then drop to 0 in 10s.

+For this command, we will use the web dashboard.

+Run the command : `k6 run --out 'web-dashboard' k6/progressive-load-testing.js`

+> To get smoother results on dashboard, set K6_WEB_DASHBOARD_PERIOD environment variable to 1s (default is 10s)
+> To automatically open dashboard, set K6_WEB_DASHBOARD_OPEN to true
+> Powershell : `$env:K6_WEB_DASHBOARD_PERIOD="1s"; $env:K6_WEB_DASHBOARD_OPEN="true";`